atbcb/usab-uswds/_pages/about/policy/p-foia.md

 Individuals wishing to file a FOIA request must write a letter to submit a FOIA request.
 Address your letter to:

 > FOIA Officer
-U.S. Access Board
+> U.S. Access Board
-1331 F Street NW, Suite 1000
+> 1331 F Street NW, Suite 1000
-Washington, DC  20004
+> Washington, DC&nbsp; 20004

-You may also fax your letter to: 202-272-0081, or send your request by e-mail to:  foia@access-board.gov.
+You may also fax your letter to: 202-272-0081, or send your request by e-mail to:&nbsp; <foia@access-board.gov>.

 *4. Do I need to submit a particular form to request documents under FOIA?*

-No.  However, in order to process your request, you need to reasonably describe the records you are looking for, providing as much information as possible (in order for the Access Board to search for them).
+No.&nbsp; However, in order to process your request, you need to reasonably describe the records you are looking for, providing as much information as possible (in order for the Access Board to search for them).
 The Access Board may also contact you to request that you provide more detail.

 *5. Is there a fee to submit a FOIA request?*